ddustin/StarJeweledBot/README.md

 When the program is running, a window will appear.
 Once the bot is started, what the bot sees on the jewel board will be displayed in the window.
 This is useful to debug issues and see if you need to increase the amnt value mentioned above.

-The bot uses a recursive algorithm to for the outcome of every possible move.
+The bot uses a recursive algorithm to compute the outcome of every possible move.
 The move that produces the highest score is chosen -- you will often see moves that create 3 to 4 combos.
 In some cases the combos are 6 or larger.

 Here are the achievements you can unlock in Starjewled: http://starcraft.wikia.com/wiki/Ornatus